Christina Aguilera Releases Outrageously Sexy Music Videos

 “Because I am a real vocalist, I have always heard, ‘Why don’t you just stand and do a bunch of ballads?’
 That’s just one element of what I do, but it’s not everything.”

 Her new look is also a new embrace.
-The front of her album is a total bare face, looking fresh, clean, and gorgeous while suggesting a new style to this album altogether.
+The cover of her album is a total bare face, looking fresh, clean, and gorgeous while suggesting a new style to this album altogether.
 A different look to the woman who has not at all been afraid to get dirty.
 She brings us a way more stripped back look and feel.
-Judging by the track list off “Liberation,” fans may be in for a different tone and type of music videos than what they are used to.
-Although the video for one song off the new album, “Accelerate” featuring Ty Dolla $ign and 2 Chainz seems to definitely be in line with Christina’s sexy style.
-Hopefully soon, fans will get more of a taste from music videos to go along with the tracks on “Liberation.”
+Judging by the track list off Liberation, fans may be in for a different tone and type of music videos than what they are used to.

+Although the video for one song off the new album, “Accelerate,” featuring Ty Dolla $ign and 2 Chainz, seems to definitely be in line with Christina’s sexy style.
+Hopefully soon, fans will get more of a taste from music videos to go along with the tracks on Liberation.